LucasBarretto86/LearningRails/README.md

 Singleton is a design pattern that ensures that a class has only one instance and provides a global point of access to that instance.

-Basically are objects that gets instantiated once on the application and remains globally available without needing to be instancianted again coz it keeps available throughout the runtime of the application, so when you use it you will always get the same instance, instead of keep creating garbage.
+Basically are objects that gets instantiated once on the application and remains globally available without needing to be instantiated again because it keeps available throughout the runtime of the application, so when you use it you will always get the same instance, instead of keep creating garbage.

 **Example:**